jwbuurlage/category-theory-programmers/doc/categories_for_programmers.md

 \epigraph{"Mathematics is the art of giving the same name to different things"}{\emph{Henri Poincar\'e}}

 Monads are used all throughout functional programming.
-In this part, we will try to illucidate them by studying their mathematical definition.
+In this part, we will try to understand them by first studying their mathematical definition and properties.
 Afterwards, we describe their use in functional programing by giving a number of motivating examples.

 Any endofunctor $T: \mathcal{C} \to \mathcal{C}$ can be composed with itself, to obtain e.g. $T^2$ and $T^3$ (which are both again endofunctors from $\mathcal{C}$ to $\mathcal{C}$.
 A monad concerns an endofunctor, together with natural transformation between this functor and its composites that give it a "monoid-like structure".
 Say $\alpha$ is a natural transformation $T \Rightarrow T'$, where $T, T'$ are endofunctors of $\mathcal{C}$, then note that $\alpha_x$ is a morphism from $Tx \to T'x$ in the category $\mathcal{C}$.
 Since this is a morphism, we can use $T$ or $T'$ to lift it, i.e. we obtain arrows at components $(T \alpha)_a \equiv T (\alpha_a)$ and $(\alpha T)_a \equiv \alpha_{Ta}$.